-2. Impulsive sounds.
+B. Impulsive sounds.
 Impulsive sounds are sounds that last for short durations (usually less than one second), with an abrupt onset and a rapid decay.
 Some examples would include explosions from mining operations, the discharge of firearms, discharge of fireworks, test revving of engines or motors, or other sounds of a similar nature.
 Sounds of this nature may not equal or exceed a maximum noise level of 80 dBA, when measured at or within the property line of the receiving property.
 Impulsive sounds at or above 80 dBA would constitute a noise disturbance and a violation of this chapter.

-3. Correction for character of Sound.
-For any source of sound which emits a pure tone or continuous sound, the maximum Sound level limits set forth in Table 1 shall be reduced by 5 dB(A).

-4. Testing for Sound Levels.
+- C. Correction for character of Sound.
+For any source of sound which emits a pure tone or continuous sound, the maximum Sound level limits set forth in Table 1 shall be reduced by 5 dB(A). - D. Testing for Sound Levels.
 Testing shall be conducted in accordance with methods set forth hereinafter.
 Alternative generally acceptable industry methods, procedures, or instruments may be used subject to approval and conditions prescribed by the Township.
-The Township may itself employ such alternatives when warranted by test conditions or other circumstances.

-a.
-Operating conditions during the test.
-Insofar as practicable, sound will be measured while the source under investigation is operating at normal, routine conditions and, as necessary, at other conditions including, but not limited to, design, maximum and fluctuating rates.

-b.
-When the sound source that is identified can be discontinued, the source shall be shut off so that an ambient sound reading can occur prior any sound source measurement occurring.
-Upon obtaining an ambient sound measurement, the source of noise shall be continued with the level of the source of the sound measured with the ambient background sound level substituted as the Table 1 sound level limits.

-c.
-General requirements.
-All tests shall be conducted in accordance with the following procedures:

-i.
-The investigator shall, to the extent practicable, identify all sources contributing sound to the point of measurement.

-ii.
-Measurements shall be taken at or within the property line of any affected person.

-iii.
-The measuring device must be calibrated before and after each series of readings and at least once every hour.

-iv.
-The sound level meter must be recalibrated and the calibrator must be recalibrated at least once per year by the manufacturer or by a laboratory accredited for such calibrations by either the American Association for Laboratory Accreditation or the National Institute of Standards and Technology.
+The Township may itself employ such alternatives when warranted by test conditions or other circumstances. - (1) Operating conditions during the test.
+Insofar as practicable, sound will be measured while the source under investigation is operating at normal, routine conditions and, as necessary, at other conditions including, but not limited to, design, maximum and fluctuating rates. - When the sound source that is identified can be discontinued, the source shall be shut off so that an ambient sound reading can occur prior any sound source measurement occurring.
+Upon obtaining an ambient sound measurement, the source of noise shall be continued with the level of the sound measured to be reduced by the level of ambient sound so measured. - (3) General Requirements.
+All tests shall be conducted in accordance with the following procedures: - a.
+The investigator shall, to the extent practicable, identify all sources contributing sound to the point of measurement. - b.
+Measurements shall be taken at or within the property line of any affected person. - c.
+The measuring device must be calibrated before and after each series of readings. - d.
+The sound level meter must be recalibrated, and the calibrator must be recalibrated at least once per year by the manufacturer or by a laboratory accredited for such calibrations by either the American Association for Laboratory Accreditation or the National Institute of Standards and Technology.
 A copy of written documentation of such re-calibration, in a form approved by the Department, shall be kept with the equipment to which it refers.